How to hike Wheeler Peak in Great Basin National Park (Map, Tips, and More!)

 There are a few really amazing hikes in Great Basin that are on the easier side, like the Alpine Lakes Loop and the Bristlecone-Glacier Trail, that take you to some amazing views and places, but if you are looking for a real challenge with an epic reward at the top, then consider the hike to Wheeler Peak.

 Wheeler Peak is the mountain that dominates the Great Basin skyline.
 As you drive towards the top of the Wheeler Peak Scenic Drive – the main road in the park- and do any of the smaller hikes in the area, Wheeler Peak rises sharply in the background.
 It’s not to be confused with Wheeler Peak in New Mexico, the tallest peak in that state, but this Wheeler Peak in Nevada, at 13,063 feet, is also kind of the tallest peak in Nevada, too.
 We say kind of because there’s technically another peak, Boundary Peak, that’s considered the high point of the state.
-But Boundary Peak, as the name implies, lies right on the border between Nevada and Utah, so while the summit itself is in Nevada, the entire mountain is shared with Utah, leaving Wheeler Peak to be the highest point that lies completely in the state of Nevada.
+But Boundary Peak, as the name implies, lies right on the border between Nevada and California, so while the summit itself is in Nevada, the entire mountain is shared with California, leaving Wheeler Peak to be the highest point that lies completely in the state of Nevada.
 So, if after summiting Wheeler Peak you want to say you’ve been to the tallest point in Nevada, we won’t stop you!
 You’ll deserve it after making this climb!

 And a climb it is…the hike to Wheeler Peak in Great Basin National Park is definitely a challenging one.
 The hike starts off deceptively easy, but the last few miles are very steep and very rocky.
 Not to mention, this is all being done at high altitude, which just adds to the challenge.
 For this hike, you’ll want to come prepared…for the challenge, the altitude, and the elements.